swiftlang/swift-foundation/Proposals/0007-swift-subprocess.md

         _ array: [UInt8]
     ) async throws -> Int

+    /// Write a `RawSpan` to the standard input of the subprocess.
+    /// - Parameter span: The span to write
+    /// - Returns number of bytes written
+#if SubprocessSpan
+    @available(SubprocessSpan, *)
+    public func write(
+        _ span: borrowing RawSpan
+    ) async throws -> Int
+#endif

     /// Write a StringProtocol to the standard input of the subprocess.
     /// - Parameters:
     ///   - string: The string to write.